STMicroelectronics/st-mems-ispu/tutorials/st_edge_ai_keras/README.md

-# ST Edge AI Core for ISPU tutorial
+# ST Edge AI for ISPU tutorial using Keras

-This tutorial demonstrates the complete flow for deploying a trained neural network inside a sensor embedding the ISPU using [ST Edge AI Core](https://www.st.com/en/development-tools/stedgeai-core.html).
+This tutorial demonstrates the complete flow for deploying a neural network trained with Keras inside a sensor embedding the ISPU using [ST Edge AI Core](https://www.st.com/en/development-tools/stedgeai-core.html).

 The use case consists of a human activity recognition (HAR) using accelerometer data to train a small neural network (NN) to recognize four activities: stationary, walking, running, and cycling.